JankariTech/blog/src/assets/UnderstandingHttpAndSocket/understandingHttpAndSocket.md

     - The POST method submits an entity to the specified resource, often causing a change in the server.
 - HTTP protocol also defines different sets of status codes to indicate different states that may occur during communication like successful responses (200-299), client error responses (400-499), server error responses (500-599), etc.
 - HTTP requests and responses share a similar structure and are composed of:
-    - A single start-line describing the requests/response to be implemented, or it's status of whether successful or a failure.
+    - A single start-line describing the requests/response to be implemented, or its status of whether successful or a failure.
     - An optional set of HTTP headers specifying the request/response or describing the body included in the message.
     - A blank line indicating all meta-information for the request has been sent.
     - An optional body containing data associated with the request (like the content of an HTML form) or the document associated with a response.
 The presence of the body and its size is specified by the start-line and HTTP headers.